odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 Get the VAT anti-fraud certification with Odoo
 ==============================================

-As of January 1st 2018, a new anti-fraud legislation will come into effect in France and DOM-TOM.
+As of January 1st 2018, a new anti-fraud legislation comes into effect in France and DOM-TOM.
 This new legislation stipulates certain criteria concerning the inalterability, security, storage and archiving of sales data.
-These legal requirements are implemented in Odoo, version 9 onward, through an add-on.
+These legal requirements are implemented in Odoo, version 9 onward, through an add-on and a certificate of conformity to download.

 Is my company required to use an anti-fraud software?
 =====================================================